luchak/qpa-format/README.md

    less.
 2. Load the utility cart at `pico8/qpa_util.p8`.
 Drop your encoded file on it and press X to verify proper playback.
 3. Copy the string that the utility cart has already sent to the clipboard.
 Paste this string into your cart.
-4. Copy the `qpa_decode_string()` function from this repo into your cart.
+4. Copy the `qpa_decode_string()` function and the `qpa_cfg` table from the utility cart into your cart.
 Use it to decode your audio.
 You will need to handle PCM audio output on your own, but the demo cart contains a simple example.